google/clasp/README.md

 #### Options

-- `--json`: Output list in json format.

 #### Examples

 - `clasp list-versions`: List all versions for the current project
-- `clasp list-versions --json`: List all versions for the current project and output in json
 - `clasp list-versions [scriptId]`: List all versions for a script ID
-- `clasp list-versions [scriptId] --json`: List all versions for a script ID and output in json

 ### List